poppyseed-bagel/iud-trends/README.md

-# iud-trends
-Exploring the information gap between formal and informal sources for women’s birth control (IUD) using Webscrapping, Reddit, and Google Trends API
+# Exploring the information gap between formal and informal sources for women’s birth control (IUD)

+159+ million women worldwide use an IUD as birth control and yet women's health is still under-researched.
+There are a few specific sources which directly attempt to address various common myths around IUDs, so women tend to turn to more informal sources to gain the knowledge they are looking for.
+There have been a few previous studies analyzing the discussion of women’s health on Reddit, specifically more conventionally taboo topics regarding female sexual health (i.e. female sexual dysfunction and resuming sexual activity after birth).
+These studies found that women received conflicting/insufficient advice from their doctors which pushed them to ask their questions on Reddit, which has been previously criticised for its encouragment of myths and rumours.
+It also found that women were seeking a discussion of “psychological consequences,” which they did not find from their doctors.

+This project aims to explore the discussion of IUD-related information from formal and informal sources.
+Through careful consideration of various formal sources, such as official medical information, and from informal sources, such as Reddit forums and subreddits.
+This group project demonstrates data collection, management, and visualization.